|

 lubina

-is the usual name, this is the Portugese name
+usual name, this is the Portugese name

 Rodaballo